 Become a CAPPA Member

 Applications for membership are accepted throughout the year and reviewed quarterly.
-CAPPA meets three to four times a year, in various locations around Wyoming.
+CAPPA meets three to four times a year, in various locations around Wyoming and through video conferencing.
 Meetings typically begin Friday afternoon and continue all day Saturday.
-All expenses associated with attendance at CAPPA meetings are reimbursed to members by the Wyoming Department of Health for members and applicants.
+Expenses (food, lodging, mileage) associated with attendance at meetings are reimbursed to CAPPA members and applicants.
 Others are welcome to attend as all of the meetings are open to the public.
 The application for membership can be accessed below.

 August 4-6, 2017